• Skip to main content

 • Allows water to be made available to roots but also to drain away.

-Poor soil structure
+Poor garden soil structure

 Soil with poor structure: